rubocop/ruby-style-guide/README.md

   ```

 * <a name="parens-no-spaces"></a>
-  Never put a space between a method name and the opening parenthesis.
+  Do not put a space between a method name and the opening parenthesis.
 <sup>[[link](#parens-no-spaces)]</sup>

   ```Ruby